zentrocdot/InofficialTurtleGraphicsDoc/README.md

 turtle.bgcolor(background_color)
 ```

-This is changing the title of the Turtle Graphics window.
+<p align="justify">This is changing the title of the Turtle Graphics window.
-The background color is also changed from white to red.
+The background color is also changed from white to red.</p>

 ## Putting the Things Together

 ![image](https://github.com/user-attachments/assets/04e7ac38-9bd0-4693-8eb6-115bf8442e7c)

-The frame type for the drawing area we can see is so-called sunken.
+<p align="justify">The frame type for the drawing area we can see is so-called sunken.
 At the top and at the left there is a dark shadow.
 At the bottom and
-at the right there is a light shadow.
+at the right there is a light shadow.</p>

 ## Setup a Turtle Screen Object